Auch gut für

 Double points on transportation and all foreign purchases.
 For commuters and travelers who spend in these categories.

 The LibertyCard Visa rewards two specific spending patterns: transportation (public transit, gas, car rentals) and foreign purchases.
 At CHF 60 annually, it's built for commuters and travelers who spend heavily in these categories.
 If your spending aligns, the focused bonuses beat generic flat-rate cards.
+Also available on the other network: LibertyCard Mastercard.

 The math depends on your transportation spending.
 2 Liberty points per CHF 1 on transportation (public transit, gas stations, car rentals) versus 1 point elsewhere.
 If you spend CHF 3,000 annually on transportation, that's 6,000 points worth roughly CHF 30-60 depending on redemption choices.